-Please note that the run up to the deadline is likely to be a particularly busy period for providers.
-However, within 8 weeks of your provider receiving your complaint, you should either receive a final response or a communication outlining when you can expect a final response.
-Please contact your provider directly for more information.
+Previously, we had stated that within 8 weeks of your provider receiving your complaint, you should either receive a final response, or a communication outlining when you can expect a final response.

 - whether your complaint has been successful or rejected, and why